Road to Zanzibar

-Road to Zanzibar is a 1941 Paramount Pictures semi-musical comedy film starring Bing Crosby, Bob Hope, and Dorothy Lamour, and marked the second of seven pictures in the popular "Road to …" series made by the trio.
+Road to Zanzibar is a 1941 American musical comedy film directed by Victor Schertzinger and starring Bing Crosby, Bob Hope and Dorothy Lamour, and marked the second of seven pictures in the popular "Road to ..." series made by the trio.
 It takes place in the Sultanate of Zanzibar.
+It was produced and distributed by Paramount Pictures.

 Plot

-The film starts with con-artist Chuck Reardon singing "You Lucky People, You" as a side-show caller at a circus advertising an act featuring his friend Hubert "Fearless" Frazier.
+The film starts with con-artist Chuck Reardon singing "You Lucky People, You" as a side-show caller at an African circus advertising an act featuring his friend Hubert "Fearless" Frazier.
 "Fearless" poses as a human cannonball, but quickly substitutes a dummy at the last minute and hides in a secret compartment.
-The flaming dummy sets the big tent on fire and the two of them flee to Africa.
+The flaming dummy sets the big tent on fire and the two of them flee throughAfrica.
 At a fancy restaurant, they're sent champagne by diamond baron Charles Kimble, who convinces Chuck to spend all their money on the deed to one of Kimble's diamond mines.
 When they find out Kimble is an eccentric and the deed is worthless, Fearless ends their partnership.
 Later that evening, Fearless comes back with a fistful of money, claiming to have sold the diamond mine to a Monsieur LeBec for a profit.
 LeBec wants Chuck and Fearless to accompany them to see the mine.
 Chuck and Fearless manage to escape and jump onto a boat bound for the interior.

 Stranded, they are propositioned by Julia Quimby to help rescue her friend Donna LaTour from being sold at a slave auction.
 Unbeknownst to both of them, Julia and Donna are also con-artists who use the money to buy food.
 They convince Chuck and Fearless to take them along on safari, not telling them it's to see Donna's wealthy boyfriend.
 As their journey continues, Chuck and Fearless both vie for Donna's attention.

 Eventually, the men learn they've been duped from the beginning and angrily run into the jungle to confront Donna.
 While she is swimming in the nude, a pair of leopards tear her clothes while she hides in the reeds.
 Upon seeing her torn clothes, Chuck and Fearless assume she's dead and prepare a funeral.
 During their attempt at a eulogy, they admit that despite the fact she lied to them, they both loved her.
 Chuck and Fearless start to sing "It's Always You" and burst into tears, until Donna sings to them and then they both turn on her.
 They storm off into the jungle and the safari leaves without them.

 The men fight their way back to civilization, haggard, dirty and penniless until they sell gold nuggets they had received from the natives.
 They find the girls and Donna confesses her love for Chuck.
 The four decide to stay in Zanzibar and start a carnival, which features Julia being sawed in half.